back to top

 3. Increased Risk of Bleeding:

-Due to its anticoagulant effects, this spice can increase the risk of bleeding, particularly for those on blood-thinning medications like warfarin or aspirin.
+Due to its anticoagulant properties, this spice can increase the risk of bleeding among individuals taking anti-coagulant drugs like warfarin or aspirin.

 • Pregnant Women: